Now Accepting Fall 2016 Applications!

 Our Dual Enrollment Program offers you the opportunity to:

-• Earn both high school and college credit.
+• Earn both high school and college credit

-• Experience college academic expectations early.
+• Experience college academic expectations early

 • Meet high school graduation requirements using

-• Finish college sooner.
+• Finish college sooner

 • Create the educational program best for you!

-GRCC through the Dual Enrollment Program.
-Students are responsible for tuition and fees not covered by the high school.
-Tuition is based on the permanent residence of the student.
+Tuition (in district and out of district) is based on the permanent residence of the student.
 Click here for current rates.

-All credits earned through dual enrollment classes will be part of your official GRCC college transcript
+All credits earned through dual enrollment classes will be part of your official GRCC college transcript.

-- Have approval by your high school counselor and/or principal.
+- Approved by your high school counselor/administrator

 How do you apply?